 Oral hygiene is key to a healthy mouth.
 Without regular brushing and flossing, you can face a variety of problems, such as gum disease or a case of chronic bad breath.
-But tragically enough, the American Dental Association showed that only 50.5 percent of Americans floss every day—like they should—and less than 20 percent don’t even floss at all.
+But tragically, data from the American Dental Association shows that only 50.5 percent of Americans floss every day—like they should—and less than 20 percent don’t even floss at all.

-Daily flossing is important to keep these conditions at bay any time, but especially so during Invisalign treatment.
+Daily flossing is important throughout your life, but especially so during Invisalign treatment.
 When you cover your teeth with Invisalign trays for 22 hours each day, you’re creating a prime environment for bacteria to accumulate on your teeth, worsening your risk of the problems previously mentioned.
-You should be flossing anyways, but here are some extra things to keep in mind if you’re thinking of opting out during Invisalign treatment:
+You should be flossing anyways, but here's some extra motivation for when you don't always feel up to the task:

-- It’s riskier to skip during Invisalign Treatment
+- It’s riskier to skip flossing during Invisalign treatment

 - Flossing is more than just removing food